-Accountability Changes for 2023-2024
+Accountability Changes for 2024-2025

-School year 2023-2024 is, in some respects, a transition year for accountability.
 In the 2023 Utah legislative session, the Utah legislature passed significant changes to Utah's school grading system via H.B.
 308 - School Grading Modifications.
 In this bill, the legislature eliminated the requirement for assigning overall school letter grades on the School Report Card.
 In addition, the USBE passed comprehensive amendments to the Elementary and Secondary Education Act (ESEA) Consolidated State Plan.
 Amendments which impact school accountability include changes to how Growth is calculated and the English Learner Progress exit criteria.

-Changes for 2023-2024 Accountability:
+Changes for 2023-2024 and 2024-2025:

-- Overall letter grade ratings will no longer be assigned to schools. - Growth will be calculated based on Student Growth Percentiles (SGPs) only. - Exit criteria for English Learners adjusted from an overall proficiency of 5.0 to an overall proficiency of 4.2 WITH a minimum of 3.5 in the Speaking domain. - Identification and exit criteria for Comprehensive and Targeted School Improvement (CSI and TSI) have been amended. - Changes to Assessment Participation Codes.
+- Overall letter grade ratings will no longer be assigned to schools. - Growth will be calculated based on Student Growth Percentiles (SGPs) only. - Exit criteria for English Learners adjusted from an overall proficiency of 5.0 to an overall proficiency of 4.2 WITH a minimum of 3.5 in the Speaking domain. - Identification and exit criteria for Comprehensive and Targeted School Improvement (CSI and TSI) have been amended. - Changes to Assessment Participation Codes related to accommodations and parental exclusion.